sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Senario_based_Q.md

 Weave Net is a third popular network plugin that provides a fully featured network fabric for Kubernetes.
 It is known for its support for multiple networking modes, such as VLAN and overlay networking, and for its support for encrypted and unencrypted network traffic.

-**Question-4: How do you handle rolling updates in a Kubernetes cluster?
-Can you discuss the strategies you have used to manage application updates?**
-Rolling updates in a Kubernetes cluster refers to the process of updating an application without disrupting its availability to users.
-This is typically achieved by gradually updating the application pods one-by-one, rather than updating all of them at once.

-There are several strategies that can be used to manage rolling updates in a Kubernetes cluster:

-RollingUpdate: This is the default update strategy in Kubernetes, and involves updating the pods one-by-one, starting with a single pod, and proceeding to the next one only after the first one has successfully been updated.
-Recreate: In this strategy, all pods are deleted and recreated at once, which results in a brief disruption in service availability.
-Blue-Green Deployment: This involves running two versions of the application in parallel, with one version being updated while the other remains unchanged.
-When the update is complete, traffic is redirected to the updated version.
-Canary Deployment: This involves gradually rolling out the updated application to a small subset of users, and gradually increasing the percentage of users who receive the update over time.
-This allows for testing and validation of the updated application before it is rolled out to all users.

 **Question-5: Can you explain how you would configure resource limits and requests in a Kubernetes cluster to ensure that resources are used efficiently?**
 Configuring resource limits and requests in a Kubernetes cluster is an important aspect of ensuring that resources are used efficiently.
 Resource limits and requests are used to control the amount of CPU, memory, and other resources that a pod can use.